-4. (Optional) Enter a script description.
+- 3. Enter a new name. - 4.
+(Optional) Enter a script description.

-Note: If you choose to save the event script and add state details at a later time, you must place your cursor in the name or description field and enter a space in order for the Save button to be active.
+Note: If you choose to save the event script and add state details at a later time, place your cursor in the name or description field and enter a space so the Save button is active.

 5. (Optional) Click the Color box to assign a color to the script.
-If you do not select a color, the default color will be selected.
+If you do not select a color, the default color is selected.

 Script colors are only used for organization and do not affect any colors displayed on screens by the script.
-Refer to the Best Practices for the Scheduler Application, page 191 for additional information.
+Refer to the Best Practices for the Scheduler Application, page 211 for additional information.